-A number of short films have been made, including Lineage, Ascendance, and Embers.
+Several short films have been made, including Lineage, Ascendance, and Embers.

 A live-action feature film was released in December 2016.
 Called simply Assassin’s Creed, Michael Fassbender played the starring role.
 His character was called Callum Lynch, a descendant of Aguilar, who was a 15th-century assassin from Spain.
 The film received many negative reviews from critics but it performed fairly well at the box office.